Natural Posterior Network: Deep Bayesian Uncertainty for Exponential Family Distributions: Experiments

 \textbf{Baselines.} We focus on recent models parametrizing prior distributions over the target distribution.
-For classification, we compare \oursacro{} to Reverse KL divergence Prior Networks \textbf{(R-PriorNet)} \cite{reverse-kl}, Ensemble Distribution Distillation \textbf{(EnD$^2$)} \cite{distribution-distillation} and Posterior Networks \textbf{(PostNet)} \cite{postnet}.
+For classification, we compare \oursacro{} to Reverse KL divergence Prior Networks (R-PriorNet) \citep{reverse-kl}, Ensemble Distribution Distillation (EnD$^2$) \citep{distribution-distillation} and Posterior Networks (PostNet) \citep{postnet}.
 Note that Prior Networks require OOD training data --- we use an auxiliary dataset when available and Gaussian noise otherwise.
-For regression, we compare to Evidential Regression \textbf{(EvReg)} \cite{evidential-regression}.
-Beyond baselines parametrizing conjugate prior distributions, we also compare to dropout \textbf{(Dropout)} \cite{dropout} and ensemble \textbf{(Ensemble)} \cite{ensembles} models for all tasks.
-As suggested in \cite{dataset-shift}, we use $5$ samples for the two sampling baselines.
-Note that, unlike the other baselines or \oursacro{}, the sampling baselines require multiple forward passes for uncertainty estimation.
-In all experiments, all models share the same backbone architecture (MLP, Conv. \cite{conv-net}, DenseDepth \cite{dense-depth}).
-We use early stopping and perform a grid search on the hyperparameters of all models including learning rate, dropout rate and regularizing factor when applicable.
-We report average results over $5$ initialization seeds with standard error of the mean (except for the larger dataset NYU Depth v2 dataset).
-Further model details are given in the appendix.
+For regression, we compare to Evidential Regression (EvReg) \citep{evidential-regression}.
+Beyond baselines parametrizing conjugate prior distributions, we also compare to dropout (Dropout) \citep{dropout} and ensemble (Ensemble) \citep{ensembles} models for all tasks.
+These sampling baselines require multiple forward passes for uncertainty estimation.
+Further details are given in the appendix.

 \textbf{Datasets.} We split all datasets into train, validation and test sets.
-For classification, we use one tabular dataset (\textbf{Sensorless Drive} \cite{uci}) and two image datasets (\textbf{MNIST} \cite{mnist} and \textbf{CIFAR-10} \cite{cifar10}).
-For count prediction, we use the \textbf{Bike Sharing} dataset \cite{bike-sharing} to predict the number of rentals within an hour.
-For regression, we also use the Bike Sharing dataset where the target is viewed as continuous, real-world \textbf{UCI datasets} used in \cite{evidential-regression, probabilistic-backprop-scalable-bnn} and the image \textbf{NYU Depth v2} dataset \cite{nyu-depth} where the goal is to predict the image depth per pixel.
+For classification, we use one tabular dataset (Sensorless Drive \citep{uci}) and three image datasets (MNIST \citep{mnist}, FMNIST \citep{fashion-mnist} and CIFAR-10 \citep{cifar10}).
+For count prediction, we use the Bike Sharing dataset \citep{bike-sharing} to predict the number of bike rentals within an hour.
+For regression, we also use the Bike Sharing dataset where the target is viewed as continuous, real-world UCI datasets used in \citet{evidential-regression, probabilistic-backprop-scalable-bnn} and the image NYU Depth v2 dataset \citep{nyu-depth} where the goal is to predict the image depth per pixel.
 All inputs are rescaled with zero mean and unit variance.
-Similarly, we also scale the output target for regression.
+We also scale the output target for regression.
 Further details are given in the appendix.